Caspar von Schrenck-Notzing: Life

-Schrenck-Notzing became nationally renowned in Germany for his 1965 book, Charakterwäsche (Character washing), a scathing critique of the Allied process of “re-education” after World War II and especially their licensing system that favored left wing newspaper editors.
+Schrenck-Notzing became nationally renowned in Germany for his 1965 book, Charakterwäsche (Character washing), a scathing critique of the Allied process of "re-education" after World War II and especially their licensing system that in his opinion favored left wing newspaper editors.
 The book was reprinted in many editions and met with appraisal in right wing and conservative circles.
 Mainstream critics call it an example of anti-American post-war literature.